xiaojs18/ACPR19CVMV.github.io/README.md

  Tuesday November 26 2019,
  Auckland, New Zealand

+Accepted Paper
+ID:1, 2, 4, 5, 6, 11

+For accepted papers, pleas upload the USB version of pdf on easychar by 1st November.(Or send to Prof. [Jinsheng Xiao](xiaojs@whu.edu.cn))

+These pdf will be distributed during ACPR.

+The editor will ask the final revised version for post-proceedings.

 ## Introduction

 The workshop will focus on new and improved methods, techniques, and applications of Computer Vision for Modern Vehicles.
 A previous issue of this workshop has been held at Wuhan, China (2017).
 This third issue is being held with [ACPR2019](https://www.acpr2019.org) at Auckland, New Zealand.